Estonia–Mexico relations: History

 In August 1991, Estonia obtained its independence after the Dissolution of the Soviet Union.
 Mexico soon recognized the independence of Estonia on 5 September 1991 and re-established diplomatic relations with the country on 5 December 1991.
 Since then, Mexico has been accredited to Estonia from its embassy in Helsinki, Finland and Estonia has been accredited to Mexico from its embassy in Washington, D.C., United States.

-In October 1995, both nations signed a Technology related co-operation agreement and an agreement on culture, education and sports was signed in 2005.
+In October 1995, Estonian President Lennart Meri paid a visit to Mexico and met with President Ernesto Zedillo.
 In May 2004, Estonian Prime Minister Juhan Parts attended the Latin America, the Caribbean and the European Union Summit held in Guadalajara.
+In September 2005, Mexican Foreign Undersecretary Lourdes Aranda traveled to Estonia.

-In October 2012, Estonian Foreign Minister Urmas Paet paid a visit to Mexico and met with his counterpart Patricia Espinosa Cantellano.
-During their meeting, both nations signed an agreement on the avoidance of double taxation and tax evasion.
+In October 2012, Estonian Foreign Minister Urmas Paet paid a visit to Mexico and met with his counterpart Patricia Espinosa.
+Foreign Minister Paet would return again to Mexico in May 2013 and meet with Foreign Secretary José Antonio Meade.

 In 2018, Mexican graffiti artists donated 30 murals for Estonia's centenary.
-The event was known as Mextonia.

 In October 2021, the Director General for Europe, Bernardo Aguilar Calvo, paid a visit to Tallinn and led the Mexican delegation at the VI meeting of the Mechanism for Political Consultations between Mexico and Estonia.
 Within the framework of this meeting, both countries reviewed the progress in the bilateral relationship and exchanged points of view on regional issues.